Overview

 New graduates don’t feel adequately prepared or trained to provide services end to end (i.e. paperwork, processes, clinical knowledge, scheduling) when they see clients independently.

-Loneliness & Isolation
+Loneliness & Isolation in a mobile clinic

 Due to the nature of a mobile clinic, new graduates feel isolated and lack connection with the team.